garima-mahato/MaskDepthGenerator/README.md

 [Link to model training file](https://github.com/genigarus/MaskDepthGenerator/blob/master/ResMaskDepthGenerator.ipynb)

+I started with training two separate models.
+One for mask prediction and the other for depth.
+For mask, since it was a simple prediction, I used a 2 layer encoder-decoder structure.
+For encoding, I used 2 Convolution block consisting of 3x3 convolution followed by ReLU and then BatchNorm.
+For decoding, 2 3x3 convolution and then convtranspose2d.
+For depth, I used the model architecture mentioned above.
+Once I observed both were working properly, I merged mask prediction in this depth prediction structure.

 For training, I used SGD optimizer with 0.01 learning rate.

 Initially, I trained the network with image size of 80x80.
 During this, I used L1 loss for depth prediction and BCELossWithLogits for mask prediction.